spotDL/spotify-downloader/README.md

 What spotDL does:
 1. Downloads music from YouTube as an MP3 file
-2. Applies basic metadata like
+2. Applies basic metadata such as:
     - Track Name
     - Track Number
     - Album